teragrid/dgrid/docs/specification/new-spec/reactors/consensus/consensus.md

 `VoteSetMaj23Message` and `VoteSetBitsMessage`).
 These messages are then used in the gossiping protocol to determine what messages a process should send to its peers.

-We now describe the content of each message exchanged during Tendermint consensus protocol.
+We now describe the content of each message exchanged during teragrid consensus protocol.

 ## ProposalMessage